Psychology 200 - Research Methods for Psychology » Fall 2022 » Module 6 Quiz

 Davonte conducts a study on numerical reasoning in two-year-olds.
 He wants to know whether showing them an educational YouTube video will help them improve their counting abilities.
 For his dependent variable, he asks each child to count to 100.
 He finds no change from pretest to posttest and discovers most children couldn’t count past 10.
 This is an example of

-a ceiling effect.
+A. a floor effect.

-a noise effect.
+B. a noise effect.

-a floor effect.
+C. a ceiling effect.

-a maturation effect.
+D. a maturation effect.

 Question #12